kennytanggg/THRUX/source/quickstartguide/projectsettings/defaultmodelparameters/index-default_model_parameters.rst

 Specify the characteristics of each feeder circuit.

-For example, "Added Length" is an additional factor which is added a circuit's "Calculated Length."Lengths are determined by equipment locations.
+For example, "Added Length" is an additional factor which is added a circuit's "Calculated Length."
+Lengths are determined by equipment locations.

 MVCircuit
 ---------